UPDATED

 |

-UPDATED (March 2, 2026 @ 09:28 hrs)
+UPDATED (March 14, 2026 @ 11:30 hrs)

-: Work is under way to try and keep current installs of HamClock 4.22 up and running.
+Work is under way to keep current installs of HamClock 4.22 up and running.
+The first fix that has been provided is a very simple edit to the "hosts"

-link to the website that will guide you through the fix.
+file on your computer.
+Here is the link to the website that will guide you through the fix.

 Keeping HamClock Alive

-I have HamClock running on a Raspberry Pi computer and as of this post, most of the functionality seems to have been restored to normal.
+I have HamClock running on a Raspberry Pi computer and a couple of different distros of Linux and as of this post,

-Download Hamclock 4.22
+Download Hamclock 4.22 (for Ubuntu / Debian distros)

-Updated: March 6, 2026 @ 21:04 This is HamClock v4.22!
-I downloaded directly from the original HamClock website.
+directly from the original HamClock website.
 I have installed it on a Linux PC and it works just fine.
 You still need to make the change to the hosts file.

 How to install HamClock on a NEW Raspberry Pi

 If you are on Facebook, join the group called HamClock Heaven.
-It's a GREAT resource for

 Not New but Simon's World Ham Clock is a program that you can download and run on your PC.